irenevav/UBC_MRI_Centre_AnalysisHub/Documents/README.md

 The documents contain information on how to perform certain image processing tasks.
+The Powerpoint files are the slides presented at the monthly get together of the UBC MRI Reserach Centre's analysis resources group.